No one is an island, poet John Donne famously wrote. We are all connected.

 Much like the story of these four friends, we have to remember the true meaning of the gospel: Jesus is worth bringing people to.

 The Pharisees – the experts of religion – couldn’t recognize the Messiah in their midst.
 Unless we understand our desperate need for Jesus ourselves, we will follow in their spiritual footsteps.
 We will be mere peddlers or salesmen of the Good News.
 We must always remember the joy of our salvation and the joy of blessing others.

-To avoid letting our traditions get in the way of the gospel, we should humbly have a spirit of faith that demonstrates the following characteristics:
+To avoid letting our traditions get in the way of the gospel, we should humbly have a spirit of faith that demonstrates the following three characteristics: